Director of Specialty/Infusion Operations

 All officers shall serve a one-year term of office and may be re-elected for one additional term in a particular position.

-The Chairman of the Board of Directors shall appoint a Nominating Committee that shall nominate candidates for officers of the Board of Directors.
+The Chair of the Board of Directors shall appoint a Nominating Committee that shall nominate candidates for officers of the Board of Directors.
 Nominations from the Committee must then be elected by a two thirds (9) of the Board of Directors at least 30 days prior to the Annual Meeting.
 Election results shall be announced at the Annual Meeting and the Officers shall assume their duties prior to the close of the Annual Meeting.

-Should Officer vacancies occur during a term of office, the Chairman of the Board of Directors shall appoint a Nominating Committee that shall nominate candidates to fill the unexpired term.
+Should Officer vacancies occur during a term of office, the Chair of the Board of Directors shall appoint a Nominating Committee that shall nominate candidates to fill the unexpired term.
 Such nominations must also then be elected by a two thirds (9) of the Board of Directors.

 The duties of the officers shall be as follows: